hugorbarbosa/cpp-project-template/README.md

 - `doc`: project documentation.
 - `docker`: Dockerfile example and a guide.
 - `doxygen`: configuration used to build documentation from the source code using Doxygen.
+- `examples`: examples of how to use the library.
 - `external`: external dependencies of the project.
 - `include`: public header files.
 - `scripts`: useful scripts.